matejkriz/react-native-today-widget/README.md

   - [ ] Add screenshots.
   - [ ] Describe manual linking.
   - [ ] Describe usage of provided scripts.
-  - [ ] Describe possibilities to change bundel ID
+  - [ ] Describe possibilities to change bundle ID

 - [ ] Enable to set Display Name for the extension.